TDG-Platform/docs/ENVI_GetSpectrumFromLibrary.md

 ### Quickstart

 This task requires that you first retrieve the list of available spectral libraries by using the [ENVI_QuerySpectralIndices Task](https://github.com/TDG-Platform/docs/blob/master/ENVI_QuerySpectralIndices.md).
-An example script for this Task is included in the Advanced Options.

 ```python